-The Council is required to publish its gender pay gap from 5 April 2018.
+In accordance with the Equality Act (Gender Pay Gap Information) Regulations 2017, the Council is required to publish its gender pay gap information on its website and upload them onto a national Government website by 31st March 2020.
 The results from the analysis are as follows:

-We have 2,588 relevant employees (excluding schools) for the purpose of establishing the gender pay gap, of which 67% are women and 33% are men.
+We have 2,558 relevant employees (excluding schools) for the purpose of establishing the gender pay gap, of which 72.5% are women and 27.5% are men.